christianalfoni/EmptyBox/posts/2016_09_11_The-case-for-function-tree.md

 You can also pass a payload to a path by passing an object to the path method.

 So why are these paths a good thing?
 First of all, they are declarative.
 There are no **IF** or **SWITCH** statements here.
 This increases the readability.
+But more importantly a path has nothing to do with throwing errors.
+Often flows are thought of as "do this or break out if error occurs".
+But that is not the case with web applications.
+There are many reasons why you want to go down different execution paths.
+It can be based on a user role, a returned server response, some application state, a passed value etc. The point is that a *function-tree* does not catch errors, does bubbling and the likes.
+It just runs functions and lets functions return paths where the execution needs to diverge.

-But there are small hidden traits here as well.
+There are also small hidden traits here as well.
 For example when you define a function tree you can do so without implementing anything.
 That means all the possible paths of execution is also defined before implementation.
 This forces you to think about what you need to handle and it is less likely that you ignore or forget about scenarios that might occur.

 ### Providers
 So an **input** and a **path** does not get you very far.
 That is why function tree is based on a concept called **providers**.
 Actually both the input and the path are providers.
 There are already optional providers available and you are completely free to build your own.
 Lets say you want to use Redux: